 To spot snail trails, inspect the surface of the panels regularly for any visible dark streaks or solar panel discoloration.
 Snail trails are more noticeable under certain lighting conditions, such as direct sunlight.

-There is no practical way to repair snail trails, but they do not necessarily always impact solar panel performance.
+There is no practical way to repair this solar panel defect, but they do not necessarily always impact solar panel performance.
 If the panels are under warranty, you may contact the manufacturer for a potential replacement or determine if the snail trails impact solar electricity output.

 Hotspots on Solar Panels